From October 11 to October 12, 2021 the 19th European Week of Regions and Cities (#EURegionWeek) will take place.

-CARPE DIGEM is about how to create functioning and sustainable Digital Innovation Ecosystems (DIGEMs) where government, civil society and business cooperate to convert the opportunities offered by new technologies into economic and social benefits.
+CARPE DIGEM is primarily about how to create functioning and sustainable Digital Innovation Ecosystems (DIGEMs) in regions considered to be outside the digital, economic and social core of Europe, traditional 'receivers' of innovation and change.

 Research and innovation